AlchemyCMS/alchemy_cms/README.markdown

 Install
 -------

-Unless we have a installscript (cooming soon ^_^) you have to do following steps to install Alchemy:
+Unless we have a installscript (cooming soon...) you have to do following steps to install Alchemy:

 1. In your Rails App folder enter: